Luxury Villas In Provence

 see our full range of luxury Provence villas below

-La Mirabelle, an 18th century built farm, surrounded by vineyards, is situated in the hills just outside of Vaison-la-Romaine.
-This beautiful town is situated in Provence, 30km east of Orange and is known for its Roman excavations and its medieval upper town.
-The central position in the vicinity of the Mont Ventoux, the Dentelles de Montmirail and Avignon etc., offers numerous cultural as well as sporting possibilities.
+La Mirabelle, an 18th century built farm, is a peaceful rural retreat amidst typical Provençale countryside, surrounded by vineyards.
+The villa is situated in the hills just outside of Vaison-la-Romaine, known for its Roman excavations and its medieval upper town.
+This central position in the vicinity of the Mont Ventoux, the Dentelles de Montmirail and Avignon offers numerous cultural as well as sporting possibilities.

 Rates: from £4,333 per week